-- The Super User or Administrator can manage another Administrator's account (enable, disable, change password, etc). - A Device User has read and write access to device-related screens.
+- The Super User or Administrator can manage another Administrator's account (enable, disable, change password, etc.). - A Device User has read and write access to device-related screens.
 Administrative functions like session management under the Security menu and Firewall under Logs are grayed out. - A Read-Only User has the following restricted access: - Access to the same menus as a Device User, but without the capability to change configurations, control devices, delete data, or use file transfer options.
 Links to configuration options are visible but disabled.
-The event and data logs display no button to clear the log. - An Outlet User has the following restricted access: - Access through the Web User Interface and Command Line Interface. - Access to the same menus as a Device User, but with limited capability to change configurations, control devices, delete data, or use file transfer options.
+The event and data logs display no button to clear the log. - · An Outlet User has the following restricted access: - Access through the Web UI and CLI. - Access to the same menus as a Device User, but with limited capability to change configurations, control devices, delete data, or use file transfer options.
 Links to configuration options are visible but are disabled.
 The Outlet User has access to the Outlet Control menu option that allows the user to control only the outlets assigned by the Administrator.
 Outlet Users cannot clear the event or data logs.
-The user name and password are defined by the Administrator during the process of adding a new Outlet User. - A Network-Only User can only log on using the Web UI and CLI (telnet, not serial).
-A networkonly user has read/right access to the network related menus only.
+The user name and password are defined by the Administrator during the process of adding a new Outlet User. - A Network-Only User (remote user) can only log on using the Web UI and CLI (Telnet or SSH).
+A network-only user has read/write access to the network related menus only.